HellenWeb/HellenWeb/README.md

 </p>

 ## About Me
-Hi my name is Hellen, I am a student of the internetworking and pentest.
+Hi my name is Hellen, I am a student of the programming and pentest.
 Going to his goal of getting into Silicon Valley and making the world a better place
 ## My Skills
 I know language
 - JavaScript